valerie-mc/mwin/README.md

 [winit]: https://docs.rs/winit/latest/winit/

 ## Platform Support
-Mwin currently only supports Windows; however, support for Linux is coming soon.
+Mwin currently only supports Windows; however, support for Linux is planned.

 ## Usage
 Add this to your `Cargo.toml`: